Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 Equity-backed loans allow founders to borrow cash using their startup shares as collateral.
 The founder does not sell equity outright.
 Instead, a lender underwrites the value of the shares and provides a loan that must be repaid over time, usually with interest and covenants.

-Because private company equity is illiquid and risky from a lender’s perspective, these loans are typically conservative.
-Founders are often required to pledge significantly more equity value than the cash they receive.
+Because private company equity is illiquid and risky from a lender’s perspective⁵, these loans are typically conservative.
+Loan-to-value ratios are typically low.
+It is not unusual to pledge $10M of private shares to receive $3M in cash.
 If repayment obligations are not met, the lender can seize the pledged shares.

 Pros

-• Can provide relatively fast access to cash
+• Can provide relatively fast liquidity for founders compared to negotiated secondary processes

 • Avoids an immediate equity sale